Energy in Tanzania: Renewable energy

 Tanzania has a large untapped renewable energy potential.
-Of the country’s total generation capacity, close to 80% of Tanzania electricity comes from renewable energy, with natural gas contributing 892.72MW and Hydro electric power 573.70MW of the total 1,601.84 megawatts, as of April 2020.
-According to the government of Tanzania, generation projects in the pipeline include: (a) Ruhudji (358MW), Kakono (87MW), Rumakali (222MW), Malagarasi (45MW), Kikonge (300MW), Kinyerezi I Extension (185MW) and Mtwara (300MW).
+Of the country's total generation capacity, close to 80% of Tanzania electricity comes from renewable energy, with natural gas contributing 892.72 MW and Hydro electric power 573.70 MW of the total 1,601.84 megawatts, as of April 2020.
+According to the government of Tanzania, generation projects in the pipeline include: (a) Ruhudji (358 MW), Kakono (87 MW), Rumakali (222MW), Malagarasi (45 MW), Kikonge (300 MW), Kinyerezi I Extension (185 MW) and Mtwara (300 MW).

 Solar power is widely used in rural areas, with 65 percent of rural households having access to solar energy sources.

+The inauguration of the Nyerere Hydropower Plant has increased Tanzania's electricity generation capacity.
+Prior to this development, the country's capacity stood at approximately 1900 MW.
+With the new plant, the total capacity has risen to over 2115 MW.

 Electricity

 As of July 2020, Tanzania had installed grid generation capacity of 1,601.84 megawatts.
 The table below illustrates the generation mix as of then, in the Tanzanian national grid.